Isabella Adinolfi

-Isabella Adinolfi (born 27 March 1978) is an Italian politician and Member of the European Parliament from Italy since 2014.
+Isabella Adinolfi (born 27 March 1978) is an Italian politician and a member of the European Parliament from Italy since 2014.
 She was a member of Five Star Movement, part of the Europe for Freedom and Democracy until July 2021 when she joined Forza Italia.

 Biography

 She graduated in Conservation of Cultural Heritage with a thesis on the restoration of archaeological wood, subsequently obtaining a master's degree in Local Sustainable Development.

 Political activity

 Adinolfi was a candidate of the Five Star Movement for the Southern Italy constituency in the 2014 European Parliament election.
-She won election to the European Parliament, receiving 67,477 votes.
+She won the election to the European Parliament, receiving 67,477 votes.

 In the 2019 European Parliament election, she was the top candidate on the party list.